AIRCentre/julia-web-app-example/README.md

    julia --project app.jl
    ```

+   This command executes the code in `app.jl`.
+The `--project` flag tells Julia to use the current directory as the Julia environment.

-   Once the command is executed, we should see something similar to this in the output:
+   Once the command is executed, we should see something similar to this:

    ```
    [ Info: Listening on: 0.0.0.0:8080, thread id: 1
    ```

-   This means that the application started correctly an the dashboard should now be avaliable.
+   This output means that the application started correctly an the dashboard should now be avaliable.

    Open your browser and navigate to `http://localhost:8080`.
     After the page loads you should see a simple dashboard with a single bar chart.